vvannoesel/LLM_maze_solver/README.md

 * tesT_2.py
     * A python file that is used to import an existing maze from a child directory called 'Dataset 01/Dataset 01 {Maze rows}x{Maze cols}'.
 This maze is iteratively used to prompt a reasoning LLM to solve the maze.
 The LLM's response is saved as a tuple of [final answer (str), thought summary (str)] and automatically scored against the ground-truth solution and saved in a single .md file inside the maze's folder.
+* score_saver.py
+    * A python script that stores the scores from tesT.py and tesT_2.py in a numpy array in a file called 'scores_nonreasoning_Dataset01.py.
+These arrays can be used to create charts.
+The score is saved to an array with a name similar to the tested file's name.
+The score is saved to the [row-2]'nd index of the array, so a 2x2 maze score is saved on the 0th index, 3x3 score on the 1st index, etc. This file is called within the tesT.py and tesT_2.py files.

 # Notes voor Val